top of page

 Board meeting 8:00 - 9:00 pm

-All meetings are online due to COVID-19 precautions.
-We talk about issues relevant to our neighborhood, such as land use, business and economic development, environment, transportation, parking, open space, community events, and other items of interest for the well-being of the community.
+All meetings are online.
+We talk about issues that affect our neighborhood, such as safety, land use, business and economic development, environment, transportation, parking, local events, and other items of interest for the well-being of the community.
 See our agenda and meeting notes.

 Asian women at a community event with posters in background